Improved and Generalized Upper Bounds on the Complexity of Policy Iteration: Similar results for ?

 Contrary to Lemma~\ref{spidetpart2}, as $k$ grows, the amount of contraction gets (exponentially) smaller and smaller.
 With respect to \spi, this suggests that \hpi{ }may suffer from subtle specific pathologies.
 In fact, the problem of determining the number of iterations required by \hpi{ } has been challenging for almost 30 years.
 It was originally identified as an open problem by \citet{schmitz}.
-In the simplest---deterministic---case, the question is still open: the currently best known lower bound is the $O(n^2)$ bound by \citet{hansen2} we have just mentioned, while the best known upper bound is $O(\frac{m^n}{n})$ (valid for all MDPs) due to \citet{mansour}.
+In the simplest---deterministic---case, the complexity is still an open problem: the currently best-known lower bound is $O(n^2)$ \citep{hansen2}, while the best known upper bound is $O(\frac{m^n}{n})$~\cite{mansour,hollandersb}.

-On the positive side, an adaptation of the line of proof we have considered so far can be carried out under the following assumption. \begin{assumption} The state space $X$ can be partitioned in two sets $\T$ and $\R$ such that for all policies $\pi$, the states of $\T$ are transient and those of $\R$ are recurrent. \end{assumption} Indeed, under this assumption, we can prove for \hpi{ }a variation of Lemma~\ref{spistocpart2} introduced for \spi. \begin{lemma} For an MDP satisfying Assumptions~\ref{ass1}-\ref{ass2}, suppose \hpi{ }moves from $\pi$ to $\pi'$ and that $\pi'$ involves a new recurrent class.
-Then
+On the positive side, an adaptation of the line of proof we have considered so far can be carried out under the following assumption. \begin{assumption} The state space $X$ can be partitioned in two sets $\T$ and $\R$ such that for all policies $\pi$, the states of $\T$ are transient and those of $\R$ are recurrent. \end{assumption} Under this additional assumption, we can deduce the following original bounds. \begin{theorem}[Proof in \appdx{proofstocpi}] If the MDP satisfies Assumption~\ref{ass2}, then \hpi{ }and \spi{ }terminate after at most